 The members of the Audit Committee of each Company are Messrs.
 Bernstein, Brozost, Flug and Katz, each of whom is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules.
 Messrs.
 Flug and Katz serve as Co-Chairmen of the Audit Committees.
 Each Audit Committee operates pursuant to a separate Audit Committee Charter approved by its Board.
-Each charter sets forth the responsibilities of the Audit Committee, which include: selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the audited financial statements should be included in the Company's annual report on Form 10-K; reviewing and discussing with management and the auditors the Company's quarterly financial statements prior to the filings of their quarterly reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
-The Audit Committees are also responsible for aiding the Boards in fair value pricing of debt and equity securities for their respective funds.
+Each charter sets forth the responsibilities of the Audit Committee, which include: selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the audited financial statements should be included in the Company's annual report on Form 10-K; reviewing and discussing with management and the auditors the Company's quarterly financial statements prior to the filings of their quarterly reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; reviewing and approving all related party transactions; and evaluating the qualifications, performance and independence of the auditors.
+The Audit Committees are also responsible for aiding the Boards in fair valuing the Companies' portfolio securities that are not publicly traded or for which current market values are not readily available.
+Such investments are valued at fair value as determined in good faith by or under the direction of the Boards using a documented valuation policy and a consistently applied valuation process.
 The Boards and Audit Committees use the services of nationally recognized independent valuation firms to help them determine the fair value of certain securities held by the Companies.
-The Boards have determined that each of Messrs.
-Flug and Katz is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.
-Each Audit Committee Charter is available on the Companies' website (http://www.pennantpark.com).
+Each Board has determined that each of Messrs.
+Flug and Katz is an "audit committee financial expert"